Intervention/docs/image/v3/introduction/upgrade.md

 - It is no longer possible to create images from an URI directly.
 The data must first be loaded by a dedicated HTTP client and then passed to the image library.
 Intervention Image is not responsible for HTTP client operations.

+- It is no longer possible to pass color values as array.